 - Generate leads

 Now, take your broad goal and turn it into a SMART goal: one that is specific, measurable, attainable, relevant, and timely.
-An example of a broad goal is "The goal of my marketing campaign is to gather customer feedback or content on our brand."
+An example of a broad goal is "My goal is to gather customer feedback or content on our brand."

-To make that goal SMART, would sound something like, "The goal of my marketing campaign is to gather user-generated content from 100 customers from a branded hashtag on Instagram featuring our new product line by the 30th of June."
+To make that goal SMART, would sound something like: "The goal of my marketing campaign is to gather user-generated content from 100 customers from a branded hashtag on Instagram featuring our new product line by the 30th of June."

-Depending on the goal you've set out to achieve, your marketing campaign might be measured by the number of leads generated, the amount of sales revenue in a given month, or new followers you gain on a particular social media platform, for example.
+Depending on the goals you've set out to achieve, your marketing campaign might be measured by the number of leads generated, the amount of sales revenue in a given month, or new followers you gain on a particular social media platform, for example.

-Your marketing message will vary depending on whether your campaign audience is in the Awareness, Consideration, or Decision stage of the marketing funnel.
 It’s important to note that a marketing campaign can include content for people in various stages of their journey.
 For example, while your campaign might target current customers, it might also bring brand awareness to new consumers.

 Distributing Your Marketing Campaign

-If finding your ideal marketing channel is new to you, try using the PESO model as a guide, where the distribution channels are divided into Paid, Earned, Shared, and Owned.
-Start by selecting two or three marketing channels for your campaign.
-For example, you might want to promote your UGC Instagram campaign on Instagram, through an email newsletter, and on your website.
-You could also use your budget to pay for your social media campaign posts to get boosted and receive more views from your audience.
+But, if finding your ideal marketing channel is new to you, try using the PESO model as a guide, where the distribution channels are divided into Paid, Earned, Shared, and Owned.
+Start by selecting two or three primary marketing channels for your campaign.

 If you need some inspiration, take a look at our guide on how to create a social media calendar; it has insights and tips on how you can plan out your content successfully.